strotz/CarND-Capstone/README.md

 #### Hybrid Classifier

-A pre-trained model that we can easily obtain can locate the location of a traffic light, but most of the time it is not possible to distinguish the color of the traffic light.
-However you can fine tune them on your own data by changing the number of categories in the last layer of the network, possibly removing / adding layers, and retraining on your data.
-Even if you fine tune them using existing pre-trained networks, requires a lot of data and long training time to get good results.
+A pre-trained model can detect the location of a traffic light and its color, but since it was trained on simulated data, it failed to distinguish the color of the traffic light from provided rosbag.
+Even if you fine tune them, it requires a lot of data and long training time to get good results.

 Since SSD classifier correctly detects locations of traffic light, we decided to implement a hybrid classifier.
 It is implemented in the hybrid_classifer.py file and works as follows.